Afraym-Herz/notes_app/README.md

 # Add Note Cubit

-## Add Note Cubit State
+## Add Note Cubit States

 they are AddNoteInitial , AddNoteSuccess , AddNoteLoading and AddNoteFailure

-they represents all States Add note Function , and these states will use in cubit
+they represents all States Add note Cubit , and these states will use in cubit

 ## Add Note Cubit (Function)